Roadmap for a Circular Economy of Chemicals

 Current Landscape

-The UK chemical sector is the second highest emitter of CO in the UK, with over 80 million tonnes produced annually, 65% of which is from energy.
+The UK chemical sector is the second highest emitter of CO2 in the UK, with over 80 million tonnes produced annually, 65% of which is from energy.
 If we manage to switch to renewable energy by 2050, there’s still 35% of carbon emissions related to chemical products that need to be addressed.
 CircularChem is developing sector-wide solutions for the circular resource flow of olefins to address the emissions associated with olefin production and prevent 120 million tonnes of plastic going to landfill and 8 million tonnes ending up in the ocean.

 The Vision